 - There is a bench out front so you can plant your body for a while and watch the cars meander down the highway.
 I pretended it was 1922, the year after the place was built, and I was in my flapper dress.
 I’m sharing this with you in case you find yourself at a loss for images while you’re sitting.

 When I was younger, my Uncle Wayne used to have a quasi-collection of antique motorcycles.
 He was a mechanic and one of the Weavers Brothers of Weaver’s Brothers garage, another Route 66 treasure.
 My brother and I used to go with our cousins out to the back garage and touch the chrome on the motorcycles.
+To get a sturdy secure door for your garage look at this web-site.
 Sometimes, we would sit on them.
 If I recall family narrative correctly, he used to race them on the Canadian River beds.
 That may be one of the reasons I wanted to stop, but the reason I’ll go back again is because Gerald Tims and Jerry Ries did a great job with the place.

 P.S.
 Here’s a bonus photo… Someone on Route 66 is living in a repurposed boxcar.
 Good for them!
 Can you see the Christmas stockings hanging in the window?